 If you're looking for a friendly, chatty, sweet-natured poultry pal as a first bird for your children or a companion for yourself, you may just have found your ideal.
 Silkie chickens are exactly as they look - funny, cuddly and very kind.
 They are one of the few chickens who would be happy to be kept in an apartment.
 Keep in mind they will need a chicken buddy.
 If you are low on space, Silkies are happy to be contained in a mud-free run.
 Their downy feathers mean they can't fly so roost bars need to be lower.
 Silkies go broody often and make excellent mothers even if hatching others’ eggs.

-In 1298, Marco Polo marveled about seeing a bird with black skin and "hair like a cat" on his travels to china.
+Believed to be originated in China during the Han dynasty.
+The Chinese term for Silkie is wu-gu-ji, which means black boned.
+In 1298, Marco Polo bragged about seeing a bird with black skin and "hair like a cat" on his travels to china.
 Considering Silkies, produce more carnosine compared to other poultry, they were used in Chinese medicine.
 Marco Polo introduced the first Silkie chickens to the western world.
 Silkies made their big debut in the 1900s.
 Several patrons paid to view the traveling circus side show ‘freaks” attraction where Silkies were described as "Chickens with fur instead of feathers".

 Several communities have laws in which roosters are not allowed.
 The sex of a Silkie is not reliably identifiable by external characteristics until mature.
 Vent sexing is not safe for bantam breeds.
 Thus, industry standard is to offer as an unsexed straight run.
 To assist city families, we offer with your choice of female coverage or DNA sexed.